pr3ston/Cloud_Engineer_Journal/AWS Cloud Practitioner Cert/Timeline.md

 - Time Studied - 1hr
 	- Studied the main services on AWS

+6/13/25
+- I started to watch a new Youtube video that explains the main services that AWS has to offer, as well as why to use them.
+Topics covered:
+	- AWS networking
+	-
+- Time Studied -
+	- 12:30pm -

 ## Resources
 - AWS Cloud Practitioner Essentials | AWS Training and Certification website
 - AWS Certified Cloud Practitioner Certification Course (CLF-C02) - Pass the Exam | freeCodeCamp.org via Youtube

 Tell me about yourself
 I am currently a senior at BYU studying cybersecurity.
 I have a passion for cloud security-I am currently working towards an AWS certification, and am planning on completing a couple of personal cloud projects within the next couple months.
 I also love tinkering with computers and learning new technologies.
 I am very interested in cybersecurity because it is an evolving field, thus I get to learn something new everyday.
 I am from Hawaii, and my family moved to Vegas around 6 years ago.